jototland/stackedit_workspace/statistikknotater/estimation.md

 For a two-tailed test, the result must be multiplied with two (for symmetric distributions), or calculated on both sides.

+### Test statistic

+A test statistic is a statistic converted to Z-score for the purpose of hypothesis testing.

 ### Decision errors

 When doing hypothesis testing, there are four possibilities